dl-solarity/hardhat-zkit/README.md

 This hardhat plugin is a zero-config, one-stop Circom development environment that streamlines circuits management and lets you focus on the important - code.

-- Developer-oriented abstractions that simplify `r1cs`, `zkey`, `vkey`, and `witness` generation processes.
+- Developer-oriented abstractions that simplify `r1cs`, `witness`, `zkey`, and `vkey` generation processes.
+- Support of `groth16` and `plonk` proving systems.
-- Recompilation of only the modified circuits.
+- Recompilation and resetup of only the modified circuits.
 - Full TypeScript typization of signals and ZK proofs.
 - Automatic downloads of phase-1 `ptau` files.
 - Convenient phase-2 contributions to `zkey` files.
-- Available `witness` testing via chai assertions.
+- Practical `witness` and proof testing via chai assertions.
-- Invisible platform-specific and fallback `wasm`-based Circom compiler management.
+- Invisible platform-specific and `wasm`-based Circom compiler management.
 - Simplified `node_modules` libraries resolution.
 - Rich plugin configuration.
 - And much more!